thomvaill/log4brains/CONTRIBUTING.md

    npm install log4brains@beta
    ```

-   This helps us get feedback from early adopters before merging changes into `stable`, and thus triggering a stable release.
+   This helps us get feedback from early adopters before triggering a stable release.

-7. **Releasing to Stable**: Once the `develop` branch is stable and tested, the maintainers will merge it into `stable`, and run manually `scripts/release.sh` + `make -C docker release version-tag branch-tag latest-tag` to publish a new stable release to npm (TODO: should be automated in the future).
+7. **Stable Release**: Once the `develop` branch is stable and tested, the maintainers will manually run `scripts/release.sh` + `make -C docker release version-tag branch-tag latest-tag` to publish a new stable release to npm (TODO: should be automated in the future).

-### Urgent hotfix specific case

-In the rare case that an urgent hotfix is needed on the current stable version while not wanting to release the `develop` branch yet, you can follow this process:

-1. Create a new branch from `stable` (instead of `develop`)
-2. Develop and test
-3. Submit a Pull Request to `stable` (instead of `develop`)
-4. A maintainer will review, merge and release the patch
-5. Then the maintainer will merge `stable` into `develop` to ensure the hotfix is ported to the beta version

 ## License